tied/aws-must/README.md

 **NOTICE:**: The [jq](http://stedolan.github.io/jq/) must be installed for diff target to work.

-To show html documentation extracted from demo case `i` templates, run rake task `demo:html-i`.
+To show html documentation extracted from demo case `i`, run rake task `demo:html-i`.
 For example, for demo case `3` run

 	rake demo:html-3